RayZh-hs/LLVM/docs/ptr-migration-todo.md

 ### Migration Path

-1. **Phase 1**: Introduce un-typed pointers alongside typed pointers
+1. **Phase 1**: ✅ Introduce un-typed pointers alongside typed pointers
-2. **Phase 2**: Encourage migration to un-typed pointers
+2. **Phase 2**: ✅ Encourage migration to un-typed pointers
-3. **Phase 3**: Deprecate typed pointer APIs
+3. **Phase 3**: ✅ Deprecate typed pointer APIs
-4. **Phase 4**: Remove typed pointer implementation
+4. **Phase 4**: ✅ Remove typed pointer implementation

 ## Conclusion

-This migration is a significant but necessary change to align with the latest LLVM IR standard.
-The phased approach ensures minimal disruption while providing a clear path forward.
-The comprehensive testing strategy and compatibility considerations ensure a smooth transition for all users.
+This migration has been successfully completed as a significant but necessary change to align with the latest LLVM IR standard.
+The phased approach ensured minimal disruption while providing a clear path forward.
+The comprehensive testing strategy and compatibility considerations ensured a smooth transition for all users.

-The migration will ultimately result in a simpler, more compliant, and more maintainable pointer type system that better aligns with modern LLVM implementations.
+The migration has resulted in a simpler, more compliant, and more maintainable pointer type system that better aligns with modern LLVM implementations.

+### Post-Migration Actions

+- Migration utilities have been removed from the codebase
+- Migration-specific tests have been removed
+- Documentation has been updated to reflect the completed migration
+- The codebase now fully uses un-typed pointers as the standard

+The migration is complete and the system is now fully compliant with the latest LLVM IR standard.